How to Install Thunderbird on Ubuntu Linux

 Method 3: Install Thunderbird via Snap

-Ubuntu 24.04 defaults to the snap version through a transitional package in the main repository, while Ubuntu 22.04 users can manually install the snap package.
+Ubuntu 24.04 and 26.04 default to the snap version through a transitional package in the main repository, while Ubuntu 22.04 users can manually install the snap package.
+The snap package is maintained by Mozilla and receives automatic updates.

 Install Thunderbird on Ubuntu via Snap Command